sdeastcott/Grouplytics/README.md

 # Grouplytics
 Grouplytics is a fun way to learn about any of your GroupMe groups.
-We sift through (but don't store!) your group messages and create various reports along the way.
+We sift through (but don't store!) your group messages and generate various reports along the way.
 Currently this is only available as a command line tool, but a live site is in the works.

 ### Available Reports
 - Most Liked